 Join the ranks of the digital nomads.

-Whether you want to work from home, from an RV travelling across North America or from a jungle lodge in the Amazon rainforest, modern technology and collaborative software has made telecommuting from nearly anywhere possible.
+Whether you want to work from home, from an RV traveling across North America, or from a jungle lodge in the Amazon rainforest, modern technology and collaborative software has made telecommuting from nearly anywhere possible.
 But it can be a challenge to stay productive when you make the switch from a traditional workspace to a home office or other remote working situation.

 If a flexible schedule appeals to you and your digital communication skills are good, you may be curious about a shift to full-time remote work.
 But before you peruse remote work job postings — or invest in that RV — take a look at the ins and outs of working from anywhere and pick up some tips to help you in your journey.